Andrei Tudor

 Andrei Tudor (/ro/; (born Isaac Rozenzweig; August 31, 1907, Brăila – June 18, 1959, Bucharest) was a Romanian poet, translator and musicologist.

 Life

 Tudor was born to a Jewish family in Brăila, the son of Mayer and Tony Rozenzweig.
 After graduating from the Nicolae Bălcescu National College in 1926, he attended law school at University of Bucharest.

 He was licensed to practice in 1930, though ultimately never pursued a career in law.
 Instead, Tudor decided to pursue a literary and journalistic career in the capital; allowing himself a more intellectually conducive environment in which he could write about his true interests.

 In 1940, Romania legislated its equivalent of the Nuremberg Laws, at approximately the same time when Tudor’s career began to gain traction.
 Much like other prominent Jewish writers of the time, his name was suppressed from media.

 While in Prague in 1959, he fell ill.
 He ultimately sought treatment in Bucharest, but shortly thereafter succumbed to his illness as a result of medical negligence while hospitalized.

 Career

+Tudor debuted his literary career in 1927 with a translation of French poet Francis Jammes.